CPC Definition - Subclass G06N

 This place covers:

-The use of genetic algorithms for creating through a process of reproduction, mutation and fitness function an optimally functioning neural network using evoluationary techniques such as evolutionary programming, genetic algorithms, genetic programming, evolution startegies, etc.
+The use of evolutionary algorithms for creating an optimally functioning neural network, such as evolutionary programming, genetic algorithms, genetic programming, evolution strategies, etc.

 Attention is drawn to the following places, which may be of interest for search: